malishben360/short-link/README.md

 Put this string on line 5 of .env file.

 ### Note:
-You can install mongoDB locally using this [`guide`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)
+You can install mongoDB locally using this [`guide`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/) or use the default one from the .env file.

 ### Clone the repository
 1. Clone this repository to your local machine using git clone [https://github.com/your-username/short-link.git](https://github.com/your-username/short-link.git).
-2. Install the required dependencies using npm install
+2. Install the required dependencies using `npm install`.
 3. Create a .env file in the root of the project and fill in the required environment variables.
 See .env.example for an example configuration or rename the file to .env.
-4. Start the server using npm run start
+4. Start the server using `npm run start`

 ### Testing
-To run the tests for ShortLink, Create a new user with the above sample payload via the register end point, and use the command `npm run test`.
+To run the tests for ShortLink, use the command `npm run test`.
 This will run all the Jest tests in the src/tests directory and give you a report of the test results.
-#### Note: make sure a user with email address malish@indicina.co and password 12345 is created before runing the tests.

 ## Sugestions and Contributions
 The project main objective is to make three API endpoints available:
-1. `/api/v1/encode`: Encodes a long URL into a short URL
+1. `/api/v1/encode`: Encodes an original URL into a short link
-2. `/api/v1/decode`: Decodes a short URL into a long URL
+2. `/api/v1/decode`: Decodes a short link into an original URL
 3. `/api/v1/statistic/:url_path`: Gets the statistics for a particular short URL More end points will be aviable in V1.5.0 after my assessment with Indicina's HR.